-Current COVID-19 vaccination rollout developments
+COVID-19 vaccination rollout developments

 COVID-19 vaccine availability

 We’ve compiled a list of COVID-19-related FAQs which you can read for more information.
 Or you can call our vaccine site helpline on 031 574 3033 for general enquiries and sites questions.

-COVID-19 vaccine costs
+COVID-19 vaccines costs

 The Johnson & Johnson and Pfizer vaccines